DJStompZone/pydotenv/README.rst

  exception if the file does not exist.
 By default(`False`) the file is created.

+ Comments must be seperated by at least a single space or this won't work.
- All values have to be enclosed in double or single quotes.
+ Also enclose your values in double or single quotes.
+Just in case.